Eastern Continental Divide: Central portion

+The divide initially separates the headwaters of the New River from that of the Roanoke River.
 Just before the Divide passes into North Carolina, it begins to separate the New River and Yadkin River watersheds.
 It then separates upper tributaries of the Tennessee River from those of the Santee River.
-Its high point is on Grandfather Mountain at 6,366 ft (1,940 m); although Mount Mitchell is the highest point in the Appalachian Mountains, it is not on the Divide, but 4 miles west of it.
+Its high point is on Grandfather Mountain at 5,946 feet (1,812 m); although Mount Mitchell is the highest point in the Appalachian Mountains, it is not on the Divide, but 4 miles west of it.